Mantaro/mantaro-wiki/znai/currency/badges.md

+Warning: This page is still a work in progress!
+The current content on it will work for you, but things like the layout and the content may change in the future.
+Thank you for your patience `:icon: heart { fill: 'red' }`

 # What are badges?

 Badges are basically achievements that you can gain.
 Badges will show on your profile in the order shown below.